OpenTreeOfLife/opentreeoflife.github.io/CustomSynthesis.md

 <ol>
   <li>Navigate to <a target="_blank"  href="https://tree.opentreeoflife.org/taxonomy/browse">https://tree.opentreeoflife.org/taxonomy/browse</a> and use
-    the search box to find the taxon you want. <strong>Write down it's OTT ID</strong> (this ID is in the "Taxon details" section of the page).</li>
+    the search box to find the taxon you want. <strong>Write down its OTT ID</strong> (this ID is in the "Taxon details" section of the page).</li>
   <li>Use the Open Tree web-service API to search for trees that include that taxon.
-    For instance I found that <a target="_blank" href="https://tree.opentreeoflife.org/taxonomy/browse?name=Primates">the taxon Primates has the the OTT ID of 913935)</a>.
+    For instance I found that <a target="_blank" href="https://tree.opentreeoflife.org/taxonomy/browse?name=Primates">the taxon Primates has the OTT ID of 913935)</a>.
     So (from a terminal) I can run the command:
 <pre>
 curl -XPOST https://api.opentreeoflife.org/v3/studies/find_trees -H "content-type:application/json" \